qbead/qbeadWebsite/content/book/animation.md

 int t = millis();
 ```

+We will shortly see how this command can be weaved in with others in a whole program.
-Here, `millis()` is a <span class="footnote"> command that reads the number of milliseconds since the device has started.
+Here, `millis()` is a
-<span>.
-This command, together with many other useful commands comes built into the software we are using.
+<span class="footnote">command that reads the number of milliseconds since the device has started.<span>This command, together with many other useful commands comes built into the software we are using.
-We will later even learn how to make commands of our own.
+We will later even learn how to make commands of our own.</span></span>
-</span></span>
 Commands are special directions that ask the computer to complete a task.
 The rest of the small piece of code depicted above ensures that the number of milliseconds given by `millis()` is stored somewhere: in the variable we have named `t` (you can use more descriptive names if you wish).
-We also had to specify the type of the variable (`int` as in "integer") because otherwise our computer will get confused.
+We also had to specify the type of the variable (`int` as in "integer") because otherwise our SpinWheel will get confused.

 <!--FIGURE: An image showing the type and name on the lhs, and the expression on the rhs, stressing the rigidity of this syntax.-->